Daiyan-Zubaier/Encrypted-Memory-Allocator/README.md

 ## XOR Encryption
 Data stored in allocated blocks is XOR encrypted using a predefined key (0xAA).
 Encryption/decryption is done in place.

+Note: Only supported for linux terminal, MacOS and Windows support coming soon.